5-choosability of graphs with crossings far apart: The proof of Theorem

-By \refclaim{cl-2chord}, if $H$ is \ob{C5}, then $V(G)=V(H)\cup \{z\}$, where $z$ is a vertex of degree three adjacent to $p_0$, $p_2$ and the vertex $w\not\in V(P)$ in the outer face of $H$.
+Let us exclude several of the possible near-obstructions. \begin{itemize} \item If $H$ is \ob{C5}, then let $w$ be the vertex of the outer face of $H$ not belonging to $P$.
+By Lemma~\ref{lemma-cl-2chord}, $G$ is obtained from $H$ either by adding the edge $p_0p_2$, or a vertex $z$ of degree three adjacent to $p_0$, $w$, and $p_2$.
 However, the distance condition implies that $w\notin N$, so that $|L(w)|=5$.
-This implies that $G$ is $L$-colorable, which is a contradiction.
+In both cases, this implies that $G$ is $L$-colorable, which is a contradiction.